harleypig/harleycolonies/README.md

 Minecolonies is central to this idea, so any mod that causes a conflict and that cannot be resolved will not be included in this pack.

-I'm also using Baritone AI pathfinder.
-If you have a problem with that, you can always disable it.

 NOTE:

 I'm using the [`packwiz`](https://packwiz.infra.link) app to create this